deltex6/MEMS/README.md

-# MedicalEquipmentManagementSystem
+# Medical Equipment Management System

-A system designed to support the management of specialized medical equipment.
+System designed to support the management of specialized medical equipment.
 Written in ASP.NET Core (MVC).
 PostgreSQL database and Docker Containers are used.